cyterat/lol-champs-network/README.md

 ## Important Notice - 2025 Rework

 - The first version of the project was built using python NetworkX and PyVis libraries.
 It had extremely poor performance and messed up html and javascript, as it was 'generated' through python libraries.
-That's why I decided to completely rework it, using cleaner, HTML/CSS/Javascript only, approach and app structure.
+That's why I decided to completely rework it, using cleaner approach and app structure, i.e. HTML/CSS/Javascript only.

-- The entire data scraping, cleansing, aggregation, and conversion to appropriate json format was done using python.
+- The entire "data" side of project was done by me using Python (requests, BeautifulSoup) for scraping, cleansing, aggregation, and conversion to the appropriate format.
 Currenlty it still sits in the Jupyter Notebook, waiting to be refactored into a separate script that will potentially have a scheduled run.

+- 99% of the JavasSript code has been generated through prompts by Gemini > Claude > Chat GPT (in that order), with 1% of minor tweaks from my side.

 ## To Do